AdamS839/SU-UNI/First Year/Second Semester/LAC/readme.md

-# Languages, automation and counting
+# Languages, automata and computation

 ## Overview